 Any known, or suspected, instances of modern slavery or human trafficking are investigated through our risk management and compliance functions.

-The role of employees and HR
+The role of staff and HR

 To better understand and respond to potential modern slavery and human trafficking risks, our employees are given awareness training while our suppliers are also made aware of our expectations.